kurtinatlanta/react-redux-issue/README.md

-When loading the code in the browser, SystemJS (version 0.19.46 since 0.20.x and TypeScript do not get along at all due to module definition syntax mismatches between TypeScript and SystemJS 0.20.x), the module loader I am using with TypeScript, is convinced that node_modules/react-redux/dist/react-redux.js is an ES6 module that needs to be transpiled in the browser.
+When loading the code in the browser, SystemJS (version 0.19.46 since 0.20.x and TypeScript do not get along at all due to module definition syntax mismatches between TypeScript and SystemJS 0.20.x) is convinced that node_modules/react-redux/dist/react-redux.js is an ES6 module that needs to be transpiled in the browser.

 By default, SystemJS will try to use traceur, but since I am not loading traceur as part of my app, I get this error in my browser console: